shalini06mittal/AngularTechGatha/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Database - dbdemo.js

+Please install mysql driver using the command npm install mysql --save

+Also change the mysql configurations to your DB credentials and locations i.e  change the following
+ host: "localhost",
+  user: "root",
+  password: "root",
+  port:8889,
+  database:"angular"

+## JWT - blogroutes.js

+To create json web tokens do install the module using the fllwoing command: npm install jsonwebtoken --save